mattly/lyonheart-us-metalsmith-archive/contents/styleguide/basic.markdown

 are hidden by default,◊note-marker#mobile and a red &bigoplus; marker will be available to show them.

-◊note-content#sidenote-example
+◊note-content#sidenote-example:
     This is the sidenote's content.
-If we add a few more words it will be multiple lines, and maybe even dip into the next paragraph.
+If we add a few *more* words it will be multiple lines, and maybe even dip into the next paragraph.
-◊

-◊note-content#mobile: Lets face it, they have to be.
+◊note-content#mobile{Lets face it, they kinda *have* to be.}
-◊

 ◊def#foo{Bar}

-◊var#foo
+You can define variables with `◊def#varname{value}` and then render them inline with `◊var#varname`.
+For example, earlier we defined `◊def#foo{Bar}` and here you can see that it is indeed ◊var#foo .

 ◊newthought{Lorem ipsum dolor sit} amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore [magna aliqua](#).
 Ut enim ad minim veniam, quis